AVL Trees

 Example of LL Rotation

-After calculating the balance factor of all nodes in the tree, it is evident that the insertion of element 10 has caused an imbalance in the root node, resulting in a left-skewed tree.
+Calculating the balance factor of all nodes in the above tree, it is evident that the insertion of element 10 has caused an imbalance in the root node, resulting in a left-skewed tree.
 This scenario represents a case of L-L insertion.
 To counteract the left skewness, a right rotation (clockwise rotation) is performed on the imbalanced node.
 This rotation shifts the heavier left subtree to the right side, restoring balance to the tree structure.

 2. RR Rotation